christal87/w25q128jv_stm32u545req-nucleo_extloader/README.md

 *Since this Winbond NOR flash is the Q variant it comes with QE = 1 (fixed) in Status register-2.
 It's already set to be used in quad mode.
 As this has a limited number of pins the /HOLD function is disabled to support Standard, Dual and Quad I/O without user setting.

 The octo SPI interface clock output prescaler is deliberately set to 159 to slow down the flash to 1MHz (@160MHz interface clock) to avoid signal integrity issues while using jumper wires.

+A 4MHz to 80MHz QSPI clock combined with an 8MHz SWD clock (STLINKV3) through a well-designed PCB and a bit messy hook-up wiring gave the fastest possible read/write throughtput of ~576kBytes/sec without any CubeHAL customizations.
+Raising the SWD clock to 24MHz has shown no further performance gains.
+Using an older STLINKV2 limited to a 4MHz SWD clock achieved only ~160kBytes/sec.
+These data transfer rates are known limitations of STLINK debuggers.

 OCTOSPI1 GPIO Configuration:

 | Nucleo Pin | MCU Pin | Flash Pin    |